-Phillips, a Republican, was the representative for Kansas's 1st congressional district from 1877 to 1879.
+Phillips was the representative for Kansas’s 1st congressional district and was a Republican.
+He served from 1877 to 1879.

 From Dec 1873 to Mar 1879, Phillips missed 338 of 1,179 roll call votes, which is 28.7%.
 This is worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.